Andy Kim upended New Jersey politics. Now he’s on track to become a senator

 And then in April, Kim won in court.

-The Republican ballots in today’s primary will still use the line system as they were not involved in the legal challenge.
+The Republican ballots in Tuesday’s primary will still use the line system as they were not involved in the legal challenge.

 Professor Rubin, an expert witness in the case, said its impact on state politics could be profound.
 “It’s an absolute earthquake for the state because the county line has allowed a handful of people, really a handful of men, to make all the decisions for the state.
 If you can control who gets elected to political office, you can control everything.”